If you are a beginner and are looking to do gel nails from the comfort of your own home, then you will want to know the correct way to do it.

 This is because the gel wasn’t secure on the edges and lifted which allowed water in.
-Make sure you keep your edges thin and fill the color in completely with top coat.
+Make sure you keep your edges thin and fill the color in completely with topcoat.

 You Just Cured Your Gel And It’s All lumpy and Peeling Off

 This is because you put on too thick of a coat and it cured unevenly.

-Also make sure you’re using a strong enough light wattage in your lamp.
+Also, make sure you’re using a strong enough light wattage in your lamp.

 Do I Have To Have An LED or UV lamp to Set the Gel?

-Yes I know there’s a lot of regular polishes on the market claiming to be a no cure gel, but real gel polish has to be cured or else will just come off like wet polish.
+Yes I know there’s a lot of regular polishes on the market claiming to be a no-cure gel, but real gel polish has to be cured, or else will just come off like wet polish.

 Does Gel Damage The Natural Nail?

-If you’d like to learn how to remove gel properly, I have written an article walking you through step by step on how to do that and you can just click on this link to view it.
+If you’d like to learn how to remove gel properly, I have written an article walking you through how to use nail polish remover to do so.

 Hey – I’m Jemma – a certified nail technician and manicurist with over fifteen years of hands-on industry experience.
 I created AlmondNails.com to share all that I have learned about the nail industry – from the different types of manicures available, suggestions for wear, recommendations for keeping nails strong and healthy, all the way through to providing the best nail salon tips and practices.